annacfisher/Gambling_Case_Study/README.md

 - 4_Seasonal_Model.Rmd: Building seasonal model in R and testing accuracy of predictions
 ### LICENSE
 - MIT License dictating how this data and analysis can be used.

+## Results
+This case study produced a predictive model with a mean average percent error of only 5%.
+However, the seasonal component of the model was not significant suggesting that seasonality surrounding sports does not produce stronger predictions.
+The model forecasts that DraftKings stock will continue to increase over the next year, so the optimal time to buy the stock is now.
+Previous years have shown a slight increase in stock price during March Madness, so the study suggests that buying the stock now and selling during March Madness will produce the greatest profits and help win the bet.

 ## Reproducing Results
 To reproduce results, first use the 1_Data_Extraction.Rmd file to extract data from Yahoo finance.
 Use the commented out code to write a csv of the raw data.
 Use the code within the file to create a weekly time series of adjusted stock price to be analyzed, and save this as a seperate csv.
 Load the raw data into the 2_EDA_Scripts to see trends within the data.
 Open the 3_Sporting_Events_Analysis file and create time series graphs with shaded areas showing major sporting events.
 Lastly, use the 4_Seasonal_Model file with the weekly_dkng.csv data to build a seasonal model, predict future stock prices, and validate the model.